microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

     - Select **Anonymous** for the authorization level, which makes the function publicly accessible to anyone.
     - If prompted with "Select how you would like to open your project," select **Open in current window**.

 1. After a short time, a message to indicate that the new project was created.
-In the **Explorer**, you there's the subfolder created for the function, and VS Code opens the `__init__.py` file that contains the default function code:
+In the **Explorer**, you will see a subfolder created for the function, and VS Code opens the `__init__.py` file that contains the default function code:

     ![Result of creating a new Python functions project](images/functions/project-create-results.png)